Decades later, Sharpton still insists: No justice, no peace | WTOP

 Sharpton constantly courted controversy for using inflammatory language against his opponents.
 He reserved his most fiery rhetoric for elected officials and attorneys representing police officers and alleged assailants in case after case of racial violence.

+But many people, particularly those turned off by Sharpton’s brash tactics, know him for his role in publicizing the case of Tawana Brawley, 15-year-old Black girl who in 1987 accused six white men, including police officers, of assault and rape in upstate New York.
+A grand jury later found evidence that Brawley had fabricated the story, after which Sharpton and two attorneys who joined in the case were ordered to pay damages to the prosecutor who sued for over defamatory statements.

+Sharpton was hardly the only prominent New York figure who believed Brawley’s story.
+But even today, some of Sharpton’s critics will bring up the case to discredit him.

-Asked if he had any regrets about that period of his life, Sharpton said he “would have looked into situations more deeply before getting involved. … Sometimes your vanity outruns your sanity, and you do things for posture.”
+Asked if he had any regrets about that period of his life, Sharpton said he “would have looked into situations more deeply before getting involved.”

+“Sometimes your vanity outruns your sanity, and you do things for posture.
+But it’s all part of growing up.”

-Sharpton came to be known as a political strategist skilled at staging direct-action protests.
-Sharpton is the reason why Amadou Diallo, Abner Louima and Sean Bell, Black men killed or brutalized by police in New York City, became household names long before the advent of social media and hashtags.
+Sharpton came to be known as a political strategist skilled at staging direct-action protests, while adhering to King’s principles of nonviolence.
+Although few of his critics would classify his tactics and rhetoric as entirely civil or peaceful, Sharpton is the reason why Amadou Diallo, Abner Louima and Sean Bell, Black men killed or brutalized by police in New York City, became household names long before the advent of social media and hashtags.

+“I had core beliefs and I could work with different eras” of the movement, Sharpton said.
+“I was always free enough — never took government funds, never held office — I was free enough to flow.
+I think being willing to adopt everything, but my core beliefs, is the strength of my longevity.”

-Today, the track suits and chains are long gone, replaced by tailored suits over a frame that is less than half the size of what it once was.
+Today, the track suits and chains are long gone, replaced by tailored suits over a frame less than half the size of what it once was.
 But the fire is still there.

-At the first of the memorial services for Floyd, who died May 25 after a white police officer held his knee to the man’s neck for nearly eight minutes, Sharpton both announced and found the theme to Friday’s march commemoration.
+Sharpton was among the civil rights leaders who flew into Minneapolis for the first of the memorial services for Floyd, who died May 25 after a white police officer held his knee to the man’s neck for nearly eight minutes even after he was unresponsive.
+It was at that service, amid Hollywood celebrities, federal lawmakers and activists, that Sharpton both announced and found the theme to Friday’s march commemoration.

 “It’s time for us to stand up in George’s name and say, ‘Get your knee off our necks!’”

+“He’s a teacher and he made some of the mistakes that we don’t have to make,” said Lee Merritt, another prominent civil rights attorney who has represented the families of Ahmaud Arbery, Botham Jean and Atatiana Jefferson, among others.

+“A lot of people feel like (the work) is about public outcry, but if you don’t get to the root of the issue, if you don’t go after the systemic racism and the policies that allow this to happen over and over again, then you’re going to be disappointed when it’s all said and done,” Merritt added.

-Twenty-three-year-old Tylik McMillan started working for the National Action Network 10 years ago.
-Now the group’s national director of youth and college, McMillan said Sharpton prepared him to step in as a field organizer for Friday’s march.
+Twenty-three-year-old Tylik McMillan first started working for the National Action Network 10 years ago.
+Now the group’s national director of youth and college, McMillan said Sharpton prepared him to act as a field organizer for Friday’s March on Washington.

 “He has always been such a compassionate leader, a hard leader that builds character,” McMillan said.
 “He’s giving me an understanding of what it means to move from demonstration to legislation.”